K

 keep on doing n̓xət̓siw̓sm̓

 - sn̓xət̓siw̓sm̓s.
-He went on doing it.
+S/he went on doing it.
 (PS)

 Kettle River people n̓x̌ʷy̓ʔaɬpátkʷx